CA-MA-VCM/VCMsCabinet/content/Spirits/Ghosts/Little Petunia.md

 # Background

-Not a whole lot is known on Petunia's background.
 She seems to have died of the cold in a bush during a game of hide & seek with her brother gone wrong.
 It has been four years since her death.